Authored by the expert who managed and guided the team behind the Algeria Property Pack

 What are the total closing costs as a percent in Algiers in 2026?

-The typical total closing cost percentage when buying property in Algiers in 2026 is around 7% to 10% of the purchase price, all fees included.
+When buying a residential property in Algiers in 2026, a realistic budget-safe estimate for total closing costs is roughly 7% to 10% of the purchase price, all included.

-The specific fee categories that make up total closing costs in Algiers include the property transfer duty (around 5%), notary fees, land registry and publicity fees, stamp duties, and occasional document translation or legalization costs.
+The specific fee categories that make up total closing costs in Algiers include the property transfer duty, notary fees, land registry and publicity formalities, stamp duties, and occasional document or translation costs.

-The single biggest contributor to closing costs in Algiers is the property transfer duty at approximately 5%, which the DGI has referenced in official publications and is assessed based on the declared price and official reference ranges.
+The single biggest contributor to closing costs in Algiers is the property transfer duty, which sits at around 5% of the declared transaction price and is assessed by the DGI using its official reference framework.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Algiers.